medphysmn/CHROMO-Radiochromic-Film-Dosimetry/README.md

-# CHROMO: a software for a FAST AND SIMPLE Radiochromic Film single scan MULTI-CHANNEL DOSIMETRY
+# CHROMO: a software for a FAST AND ACCURATE Radiochromic Film DOSIMETRY

 A python based software used to measure radiochromic film dose using an efficient **calibration** and **single scan recalibration** method [1].
 This method [1] is reported and recomended as one of the possible dosimetry methods by the American Association of Physicists in Medicine (AAPM) 2020 Report [2]